AliceO2Group/O2DPG/DATA/README.md

 # Creating a full topology DDS XML file manually using the parser:
 - **NOTE** This is only for reference, or for running on a private PC.
 For creating XMLs on the EPN, please refer to [here](#Quick-guide-to-create-and-deploy-detector-workflow).
-- Check out the `O2DataProcessing` repository, adjust the workflows and topology description to your need.
+- Check out the `O2DPG` repository, adjust the workflows and topology description in the `DATA` folder to your need.
-- Open a shell and go to the root folder of `O2DataProcessing`.
+- Open a shell and go to the `DATA` folder of `O2DataProcessing`.
 - Make sure the `odc-topo-epn` is in your path (e.g. `module load ODC` / `alienv enter ODC/latest`).
 - Set the required environment variables, e.g.
 ```